-- Your child’s progress is continually monitored by his/her class teacher and will be shared with you formally at Parent / Teacher Meetings and through the termly reports.
+- Your child’s progress is continually monitored by his/her class teacher and will be shared with you formally at Parent Consultation Meeting and in your child's termly written report.

 - You may also be invited to attend a review meeting during the year to discuss how things are progressing.
 If your child has support from an outside agency, they may be invited to this review to share their thoughts and make suggestions.

 - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.

 - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATs).
 This is something the government requires all schools to do and the results are published nationally.
 If you are concerned that your child may not be able to access the tests, your child’s class teacher or SENCO will be able to discuss this further with you.

 - Children on the school’s SEND register will have individual targets which will be reviewed regularly.
 New targets will then be set.

 - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.
 In some cases, we meet to review their progress at certain points through the year too.